akaJLM/BootStart-PluXml/README.md

 BootStart-PluXml
 ================

-**BootStart-PluXml is an ultra light & cute UI admin theme development for PluXml based on Bootstrap**
+**BootStart-PluXml is a minimalist & ultra light UI admin theme development based on Bootstrap for the cms PluXml**